Ohio rape story shows pitfalls of rapid social media dissemination

 The Wall Street Journal, in an editorial on Tuesday, called it "an abortion story too good to confirm."
 The Journal wrote that "all kinds of fanciful tales travel far on social media these days, but you don't expect them to get a hearing at the White House."

-Under the headline "Correcting the Record on a Rape Case" Thursday, the Journal wrote that "it appears President Biden was accurate."
+Under the headline "Correcting the Record on a Rape Case" Thursday, the Journal wrote that "it appears President Biden was accurate".

 "The country needs to find a rough consensus on abortion now that it has returned to the states and the political process," the Journal wrote.
 "One way to help is to make sure the stories about abortion, from either side of the debate, can be readily confirmed.
 Passions are already heated enough."